Scattering Amplitudes For All Masses and Spins: Form Factors and Correlation Functions

 Let us consider the $t$-channel massless residue.
 Since the gluon is ``charged" under the stress tensor, for the one massive two massless coupling, one should consider opposite helicity gluons.
 The $t$-channel residue can then be written as: \eq (\lambda_P)^4\frac{[p4]^2}{m^3}\frac{[3P]^3}{[P2][23]}=\frac{(\lambda_2)^4m[23]}{\langle43\rangle\langle24\rangle}\,, \eqe where again, the equality holds for $\langle23\rangle=0$.
 This leads us to the following simple expression for the form factor: \eq \langle \tilde{T}(1)|2^-3^+4^+\rangle=\frac{(\lambda_2)^4m}{\langle43\rangle\langle32\rangle\langle24\rangle} \eqe It is straight forward to check that the above result matches all three factorisation channels, as expected from its cyclic invariant form, up to the over all factor of $(\lambda_2)^4$ that takes care of the excess helicity weight and the stress tensor's SL(2,C) indices.
 We can straight forwardly extend to two stress tensors coupled to two gluons: \eq \langle \tilde{T}(1)\tilde{T}(2)|3^-4^+\rangle=(\lambda_3)^4\left(\frac{([4|p_1)^2([3|p_2)^2}{t}+\frac{([3|p_1)^2([4|p_2)^2}{u}\right)\,. \eqe

 There is an elephant in the room that we have not yet addressed.
 So far we have been considering conserved operators as massive spinning states.
-But conserved operators are a tiny subset of an infinite number tensor operators, for which all must have a well define form factors (and in the next section momentum space correlation functions).
-Further more, we should be able to see there must be a kinematic distinction between conserved operators and non-conserved operators, such that higher-spin conserved currents for an interacting theory can be ruled out, \`a la Coleman–Mandula theorem~\cite{Coleman}.
+But conserved operators are a tiny subset of an infinite number tensor operators, for which all must have well defined form factors (and in the next section momentum space correlation functions).
+Furthermore, we should be able to see there must be a kinematic distinction between conserved operators and non-conserved operators, such that higher-spin conserved currents for an interacting theory can be ruled out, \`a la Coleman–Mandula theorem~\cite{Coleman}.